LoveAndCoding/blog/_posts/2011-11-28-a-word-about-javascript-scope.md

 ---
 layout: post
-title: Post Mortem:A word about JavaScript Scope
+title: Post Mortem - A word about JavaScript Scope
 ---
 This is a post from my old blog.
 I've seen that this still gets hits on occasion, so I thought I'd bring it back from the archives.